MinaProtocol/mina/src/app/rosetta/README.md

 Implementation of the [Rosetta API](https://www.rosetta-api.org/) for Coda.

+## Changelog

+9/14:

+- Upgrades from Rosetta spec v1.4.2 to v1.4.4
+- Handles case where there are multiple blocks at the same height
+- "Failed transactions" decode into operations and reconcile properly

 ## How to Run

 As there is not currently a live network, the best way to run Rosetta is to run it against a sandbox node.
 Rosetta is best run using the official docker images provided here that run the Coda daemon, an archive node, and the rosetta process for you.
 See [Reproduce agent and rosetta-cli Validation](#reproduce-agent-and-rosetta-cli-validation) below for details.